sriramkukkadapu/sriramkukkadapu/README.md

 Also did excellent contribution to Recruitment in current organisation in driving hiring workshops, taking interviews, referring candidates for open positions and bringing good talent into the company.

 ## <b>ONSITE EXPERIENCE:</b><br>
 Travelled wot Waldorf Germany (SAP Headquarters) for organising Customer/Partner Testing workshop which happened from Sep 18 to Oct 1st 2016.
-- It is a 2-week workshop where Delegates are invited to test the Latest features of the Product.
+It is a 2-week workshop where Delegates are invited to test the Latest features of the Product.
-- Prepared Test data, Authored New Feature documents, created users and assigned required roles.
-- Received good feedback on the entire workshop, and everyone mentioned they had great experience.

 ## <b>COMMUNITY CONTRIBUTION:</b><br>